The AAC’s tutoring program has the following things to offer our students.

 - Appointments are reserved for SSC students only.

-- Students must show their Student ID card and make tutoring appointments in person.
-Appointments and rescheduling are not available over the phone.
+- Students must present their student ID card when arriving for a tutoring appointment.
+Appointments and rescheduling are available in person and over the phone at (708) 596-2000 ext.
+2397.

 - Tutoring appointments are dependent on tutor’s availability.